-If necessary you can review the detailed information about styles that is presented in chapter "Styles" beginning on page 113.
+If necessary you can review the detailed information about styles that is presented in chapter Styles.

 Note: When you edit the structure of a document in Outline view, TextMaker automatically applies the Heading 1 ...
 9 styles to the corresponding headings.
 You should not attempt to change the names of these styles or to apply other styles to the headings.
 Any such attempts would work, but not for long, because TextMaker would automatically reapply "its" styles when you subsequently changed the outline levels of paragraphs in the Outline view.